dotnet/installer/src/SourceBuild/tarball/content/README.md

 # dotnet/dotnet - Home of the .NET VMR

-This repository is a **Virtual Monolithic Repository (VMR)**.
-It includes all the code needed to build the .NET SDK, mirrored from many atomic repos (like `dotnet/runtime`).
-It also includes [source-build](https://github.com/dotnet/source-build), our whole-product build system.
-The VMR is currently experimental.
+This repository is a **Virtual Monolithic Repository (VMR)** which includes all the source code and infrastructure needed to build the .NET SDK.

 What this means:
 - **Monolithic** - a join of multiple individual repositories that make up the whole product, such as [dotnet/runtime](https://github.com/dotnet/runtime) or [dotnet/sdk](https://github.com/dotnet/sdk).